MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-240-General-Rules-Regulations-Securities-Exchange-Act-1934/subpart-A-Rules-Regulations-Under-Securities-Exchange-Act-1934/subjectgroup-ECFR541343e5c1fa459-Rules-Relating-OvertheCounter-Markets/section-240.15c3-1b.md

 (ix) In the case of all inventory, fixed price commitments and forward contracts, except for inventory and forward contracts in the inter-bank market in those foreign currencies which are purchased or sold for further delivery on or subject to the rules of a contract market and covered by an open futures contract for which there will be no charge, deduct the applicable percentage of the net position specified below:

-(A) Inventory which is currently registered as deliverable on a contract market and covered by an open futures contract or by a commodity option on a physical - No charge.
+(A) Inventory which is currently registered as deliverable on a contract market and covered by an open futures contract or by a commodity option on a physical—No charge.

-(B) Inventory which is covered by an open futures contract or commodity option - 5% of the market value.
+(B) Inventory which is covered by an open futures contract or commodity option—5% of the market value.

-(C) Inventory which is not covered - 20% of the market value.
+(C) Inventory which is not covered—20% of the market value.

-(D) Fixed price commitments (open purchases and sales) and forward contracts which are covered by an open futures contract or commodity option - 10% of the market value.
+(D) Fixed price commitments (open purchases and sales) and forward contracts which are covered by an open futures contract or commodity option—10% of the market value.

-(E) Fixed price commitments (open purchases and sales) and forward contracts which are not covered by an open futures contract or commodity option - 20% of the market value.
+(E) Fixed price commitments (open purchases and sales) and forward contracts which are not covered by an open futures contract or commodity option—20% of the market value.

 (x) Deduct 4% of the market value of commodity options granted (sold) by option customers on or subject to the rules of a contract market.